patelpurvip/Pandas-Analysis-School-Distrtict/README.md

 6. Scores by School Size
 7. Scores by School Type

+## Contents
+1. Jupyter Notebook with all python code used in the analysis
+2. Initial data sets (2) for all schools and all students in the district (csv format)
+3. Images folder - png images of all the final dataframes, as shown below

 -----
 ## 1) District Summary
 The district summary provides a high-level snapshot of the district's key metrics, including: